nab-in/portal-frontend/README.md

     2. `/FilterItem.js` it is mapped in the above component to display subcategories of each category with a function to remove the subcategory. if removed it update search state using setsearch and if all the subcategories are removed from a category it removes the category completely from the search state

 23. `footer`

+## CSS

+Most of the components are wrapped in the folders and contains their own css files.
+These files have `.module.sass` extension. the global css files are placed in `/styles` folder and are

+    1. `/global.sass`, this is the global css file and is imported in `/pages/_app.js`. contains all the global styles together with some components which starts with `_filename.sass`
+    2. `_filename.sass` these are components in sass ecosystem and can be imported in any sass file in order to use their styles/ varialbles or functions